Family Promise of Greater Johnson City, TN

 Keeping Families Together

-The IHN staff and families greatly appreciate the persons listed on this page.
+The FPJC staff and families greatly appreciate the persons listed on this page.
 The Board of Directors are people in the community who have a wide variety of backgrounds, educations and professions.
-They give selflessly of their time, talents and resources to help in building the community of faithful IHN members, supporters and followers.
+They give selflessly of their time, talents and resources to help in building the community of faithful FPJC members, supporters and followers.

 Sharon, recently retired as pastor of Covenant Presbyterian Church to care for an elderly parent, is in her third year on the Board.
 Before coming to Covenant ten years ago she was the director of Kingsport Community Ministry Center, and has served as a hospital chaplain and pastorates in the Kingsport area.
 She and her husband, Jim have two teenagers.
 In her free time you will find her reading, cooking, hanging out with her kids and walking with her two dogs.

-This is Garys second year on the IHN Board.
+This is Garys second year on the FPJC Board.
 He and his family moved to Johnson City in 1990 with a job transfer.
-Gary's wife Sandy was on the original Board of Directors of the Johnson City IHN and helped to welcome the first families into the program in September of 2000.
-Gary and Sandy have been active in the IHN program ever since.
+Gary's wife Sandy was on the original Board of Directors of FPJC and helped to welcome the first families into the program in September of 2000.
+Gary and Sandy have been active in the FPJC program ever since.
 Three years ago Gary's life changed dramatically when he left the world of industrial manufacturing and became employed as the Youth Director for First Presbyterian Church in Johnson City.
 He has since moved to the position of Director of Adult Discipleship there.

 Paul is faculty in the East Tennessee State University Department of Social Work.
 He has served the department as chair, undergraduate program director and director of field instruction.
 Dr. Baggett and his wife Shelly have 2 teenage sons, Jimmy and Michael.
 Paul attends First Christian Church where he is a middle school youth leader.
 Dr. Baggett has undergraduate, graduate and doctoral degrees in social work.
 He has been a Licensed Clinical Social Worker for 20 years.
 Paul has worked most extensively in mental health and healthcare.
 He is Executive Director of Phi Alpha Honor Society.
 He served on the boards of Associated Catholic Charities of East Tennessee, National Association of Social Workers-Tennessee, and Department of Children's Services Johnson City Boys Group Home.
 He enjoys gardening, traveling, exercising and coaching youth basketball and baseball.